Rabindranath

 The Illegitimacy of Nationalism;

 Rabindranath Tagore and the Politics of Self.
-Petrović,
+New Delhi:

 (2001) Difference, Identity, and Sovereignty in Twentieth-Century Europe: